tdawnsugrue/pangenome-graphs/README.md

 1. Download relevant graph from the [hprc resources page](https://github.com/human-pangenomics/hpp_pangenome_resources)
     - this should be in odgi (`.og`) format.
 Recommended to grab 1 chromosome as opposed to the full graph as it's faster
-2. Run `odgi extract` with the c150950736orrect ranges; can pass these as arguments or as a BED file.
+2. Run `odgi extract` with the correct ranges; can pass these as arguments or as a BED file.
     - example: `odgi extract -i chr5.full.og -o irgm-wider-region.og -P -E -r GRCh38#chr5:150796521-150950736`
 3. Run `odgi view` to convert the extracted file into gfa format, then use `vg autoindex` to generate gbz and other graph [stuff].
     - example: `odgi view -g -i irgm-wider-region.og > irgm-wider-region.gfa` followed by `vg autoindex --workflow